-- (i) relevant securities of the Offeree (except that class (6) associates (i.e. holders of 5% or more) of the Offeror are not required to disclose their dealings in relevant securities of the Offeree during a cash offer (Note 14 to Rule 22)): and - (ii) in the case of a securities exchange offer only, relevant securities of the Offeror or of another company whose securities will be offered as consideration for the offer.
+- i. relevant securities of the Offeree: and - ii. in the case of a securities exchange offer only, relevant securities of the Offeror or of another company whose securities will be offered as consideration for the offer.

-If a potential Offeror has been the subject of an announcement that talks are taking place (irrespective of whether or not the potential Offeror has been named) or has announced that it is considering making an offer, the potential Offeror and persons acting in concert with it must disclose dealings under Rule 22 and disclosures must include the identity of the potential Offeror.
+If a potential Offeror has been the subject of an announcement that talks are taking place (irrespective of whether or not the potential Offeror has been named) or has announced that it is considering making an offer, the potential Offeror and persons acting in concert with it must disclose dealings under Rule 22 which include the identity of the potential Offeror.
 (Note 13 to Rule 22).